 Another Italian resort, Sestriere (£1,288), is catching up on the survey leaders because local prices have dropped 12 per cent since last season - primarily because of reductions in the cost of lift passes and ski school.
 After the exchange rate was applied, the Post Office found the overall price increase of 6.9% to be the lowest by far across the 16 resorts.

 According to Crystal, reports of early snowfall have made Sestriere one of its bestsellers this season and the same applies to Mayrhofen (£1,509).
 The Austrian resort was another of those surveyed to reveal a fall, albeit small (-2.3%), in local prices.

 The French and Swiss resorts surveyed struggled to compete on price with Italian and Austrian ones (excluding Kitzbühel).
 None of the three French resorts surveyed (Morzine, Serre Chevalier and Les Deux Alpes) made it into the top half of this year’s Family Ski Resort Report league table.
 Morzine (£1,572) was best placed in 10th position (down from 6th a year ago).
 And when the weaker exchange rate is added to local rises of between 10%-14% cent in French resorts, it means UK skiers can expect to pay 33%-39% more than a year ago.

-The Post Office Ski Resort Report was compiled using prices for 26 resorts in Europe and North America, provided by Crystal Ski Holidays, the UK’s leading ski holiday specialist.
+Source: Post Office - Data relates to internet rates for exchange of £500-£999 in early December 2016.
+The Post Office Family Ski Resort Report was compiled using prices for 16 resorts suitable for families in Europe, provided by Crystal Ski Holidays, the UK’s leading ski holiday specialist.
 Costs are based on mid-season pricing and entry level skis and boots.
 Ski school daily hours vary depending on the resort.
 Lunch prices are based on two courses (main course and dessert) excluding drinks.